Albert Schweitzer: Reverence for life

 For Schweitzer, mankind had to accept that objective reality is ethically neutral.
 It could then affirm a new Enlightenment through spiritual rationalism, by giving priority to volition or ethical will as the primary meaning of life.
 Mankind had to choose to create the moral structures of civilization: the worldview must derive from the life-view, not vice versa.
 Respect for life, overcoming coarser impulses and hollow doctrines, leads the individual to live in the service of other people and of every living creature.
 In contemplation of the will-to-life, respect for the life of others becomes the highest principle and the defining purpose of humanity.

 Such was the theory which Schweitzer sought to put into practice in his own life.
 According to some authors, Schweitzer's thought, and specifically his development of reverence for life, was influenced by Indian religious thought and in particular the Jain principle of ahimsa, or non-violence.
 Albert Schweitzer noted the contribution of Indian influence in his book Indian Thought and Its Development:

 The laying down of the commandment to not kill and to not damage is one of the greatest events in the spiritual history of mankind.
-Starting from its principle, founded on world and life denial, of abstention from action, ancient Indian thought – and this is a period when in other respects ethics have not progressed very far – reaches the tremendous discovery that ethics know no bounds.
+Starting from its principle, founded on world and life denial, of abstention from action, ancient Indian thought—and this is a period when in other respects ethics have not progressed very far—reaches the tremendous discovery that ethics know no bounds.
 So far as we know, this is for the first time clearly expressed by Jainism.

 Further on ahimsa and the reverence for life in the same book, he elaborates on the ancient Indian didactic work of the Tirukkural, which he observed that, like the Buddha and the Bhagavad Gita, "stands for the commandment not to kill and not to damage".
 Translating several couplets from the work, he remarked that the Kural insists on the idea that "good must be done for its own sake" and said, "There hardly exists in the literature of the world a collection of maxims in which we find so much lofty wisdom."

-Dr. Schweitzer had a great love of cats.
-"There are two means of refuge from the miseries of life: music and cats" he stated.